-A SYN flood attack is a common form of a denial of service attack in which an attacker sends a sequence of SYN requests to the target system (can be a router, firewall, Intrusion Prevention Systems (IPS), etc.) in order to consume its resources, preventing legitimate clients to establish a normal connection.
+A SYN flood attack is a common form of a denial of service attack in which an attacker sends a sequence of SYN requests to the target system (can be a router, firewall, Intrusion Prevention Systems (IPS), etc.) in order to consume its resources, preventing legitimate clients from establishing a regular connection.

 TCP SYN flood exploits the first part of the TCP three-way handshake, and since every connection using the TCP protocol requires it, this attack proves to be dangerous and can take down several network components.

-In order to understand SYN flood, we first need to talk about TCP three-way handshake:
+To understand SYN flood, we first need to talk about the TCP three-way handshake:

-When a client wants to establish a connection to a server via TCP protocol, the client and server exchanges series of messages:
+When a client wants to establish a connection to a server via TCP protocol, the client and server exchange a series of messages:

-Related Tutorial: How to Build a WiFi Scanner in Python using Scapy.
+Related Tutorial: How to Make a DHCP Listener using Scapy in Python.

-In this tutorial, we will implement SYN flood attack using Scapy library in Python.
+This tutorial will implement a SYN flood attack using the Scapy library in Python.
 To get started, you need to install Scapy:

 pip3 install scapy